datacommonsorg/docsite/custom_dc/build_repo.md

 Data Commons provides two prebuilt images in the Google Artifact Registry that you can download to run in a Docker container:

 -  `gcr.io/datcom-ci/datacommons-website-compose:stable`.
-The version is guaranteed to work correctly but may be several weeks old.
+This is a tested, stable version but may be several weeks old.
 -  `gcr.io/datcom-ci/datacommons-website-compose:latest`.
 This is the latest built version that is running in production.

 If you want to pick up the latest prebuilt version, run the following command: